-Feel vividly flamenco at Cardamomo
+Feel flamenco vividly at Cardamomo

 Today, I want to tell you about the experience we lived a few days ago at Cardamomo Tablao Flamenco of Madrid.
 Because I was surprised, I really did not expect what I saw.

 You would probably recognize the bailaora (flamenco dancer) with the polka dot dress.
-And my closest contact with the music was because of my former neighbor who put flamenco on Sundays at 9 in the morning for the whole neighborhood (can you imagine?)
+And my closest contact with the music was because of my former neighbor, who put flamenco on Sundays at 9 in the morning for the whole neighborhood (can you imagine?)

 Cardamomo, Flamenco Tablao at Madrid